gosupark27/gosupark27.github.io/about.md

 permalink: /about/
 ---

 Hello, my name is Josh and I am a software apprentice at Clean Coders!
-This is my first ever blog site, so this site will be constantly evloving as I continue to learn and grow as a developer.
+Since this is my first-ever blog site you can expect this site to be constantly evolving as I continue to learn and grow as a developer.

 ### Hobbies